hbckleikamp/idXML2PSMs/README.md

 outputs are written to the directory of the input files.

 <br>There are two script versions, one where modifications are listed in the idXML file with a delimiter '_modifications', and one where modifications of unknown masses are matched to unimod.
+The unimod version is also avaiable to convert pepXML to PSMs format for Calis-p